m-kru/hbs/user-manual/commands.typ

 The `doc` command was added to ease viewing documentation for HBS Tcl symbols.
 The command is executed by the `hbs` file, so Python is required for the command to work.
 If no argument is provided for the `doc` command, then `hbs` prints a list of all HBS Tcl public symbols.
-To get more information on the particular symbol, simply provide is as an argument for the `doc` command.
+To get more information on the particular symbol, simply provide it as an argument for the `doc` command.
 The below snippet presents an example of `doc` command output.
 ```
 [user@host ~] hbs doc SetStd